 Don't fear end to QE3 if economy grows, commodity managers say

-LONDON, July 11 (Reuters) - An end to U.S. monetary stimulus may not necessarily spell doom for commodity prices if a strong U.S. economic recovery boosts demand for oil and base metals, leading commodity managers say, but gold and silver are to be avoided.
+LONDON (Reuters) - An end to U.S. monetary stimulus may not necessarily spell doom for commodity prices if a strong U.S. economic recovery boosts demand for oil and base metals, leading commodity managers say, but gold and silver are to be avoided.

-Commodities sold off heavily in June following signals from the U.S. Federal Reserve that it would wind down its stimulus programme, as long as the U.S. economy continues to improve.
+Commodities sold off heavily in June following signals from the U.S. Federal Reserve that it would wind down its stimulus program, as long as the U.S. economy continues to improve.
 The shift in direction led to investors dumping bonds, a sharp rise in real interest rates and a stronger dollar - all of which clobbered commodity prices, particularly gold.

 The average actively managed fund in the Lipper Global Commodity sector was down 9.58 percent last quarter, and very few actually made money.
 Commodity prices as indicated by the Thomson Reuters-Jefferies CRB index fell 6 percent in the second quarter, with big moves down in gold and silver.